mprzodala/eventrix/getting-started.md

 useFetchToState
 } from 'eventrix/react';
 ```
-If you want use Eventrix in Your react project you must use `EventrixProvider` on top of project components tree.
+If you want to use Eventrix in Your react project you must use `EventrixProvider` on the top of the project components tree.
 ```jsx
 import React from "react";
 import ReactDOM from "react-dom";